 VLGFC is a registered Municipal Advisor with the Municipal Securities Rulemaking Board (MSRB) and has a fiduciary duty to its municipal advisory clients.
-While working with clients, a range of financing options for capital projects are considered, which may include the issuance of municipal bonds, bank loans, and state bond pools.
-In addition, VML/VACo Finance offered two in-house program during fiscal year 2022: the Fixed Rate Loan Program and the IDA's Commercial Paper program.
-When appropriate and in the client's best interest, VLGFC staff may recommend using the IDA as a conduit issuer in a lease revenue structure when a general obligation pledge is not appropriate or available.
+While working with clients, a range of financing options for capital projects are considered, which may include the issuance of municipal bonds, bank loans, and state bond pools, etc. VLGFC develops various analytical reports to support its recommendations to clients.